 Our lawyer Mr Hristo Vasilev talking about the new “Law for the Foreigners” and how the changes are affecting the process for obtaining legal residency in Bulgaria on Bloomberg TV.

-With the amendments of the Bulgarian “Law for the Foreigners” that were enforced on December 6th, 2016, the Parliament took additional measures in order to prevent foreigners, non-EU citizens, to misuse the legal framework in order to obtain easily legal residency in Bulgaria.
-The most notable change that was made was the tightening of the regime for obtaining of legal residency by means of registering of Trade Representative Office (TRO) by foreign company.
-The new law now requires that the planned activity of the TRO in Bulgaria is checked properly as well as the tax compliance of the foreign company is successfully evaluated by the Bulgarian authorities.
-In order for these conditions to be met, the applicant for TRO will need to employ professional lawyer or legal company to prepare all documents and ensure 100% legal compliance.
+The main change was the tightening of the regime for obtaining of legal residency through registration of TRO.
+The new law now requires that the planned activity of the TRO in Bulgaria is checked thoroughly.
+The tax compliance of the foreign company abroad must be successfully evaluated by the Bulgarian authorities as well.
+In order for these conditions to be met, the applicant for TRO will need to employ professional lawyer or legal company.
+They will have to professionally prepare all documents and ensure 100% legal compliance.
 If this is not done, in our opinion, the applicant has minimal chances of success.
-All this is now attracting additional cost and is making the use of TRO less attractive than it was prior to the Law amendments.
+All this is now attracting additional costs and is consuming more time.
+And this is making the use of TRO much less attractive than it was prior to the Law amendments.

 Bulgarian foundation

-Luckily, there is yet another alternative in the “Law for the Foreigners”.
-Namely, for people who are devoted to perform non-profit activities in Bulgaria, the law foresees that they can be eligible for long term residency.
-The condition is that they need to obtain approval by the Ministry of Justice in order to be able to apply for their residence card.
-The task is not an easy one, but with professional legal help, it is quite feasible.
-The Bulgarian “Law for the non-profit entities” is very solid and rarely amended legal act and is therefore quite reliable in terms of case law.
-By registering a foundation in Bulgaria with our legal support, the applicant will not only enjoy an unprecedented level of legal protection (as well as assets protection), but can also benefit from the immigration opportunities this type of entities can offer.
-Of course, the applicant has to be devoted to perform real non-profit activities in the country in order to comply with the initial plan that will be presented to the Justice Ministry for approval.
+The Bulgarian “Law for the non-profit entities” is very solid and rarely amended legal act.
+It is therefore quite reliable in terms of case law.
+By registering a foundation in Bulgaria with our legal support, the applicant will enjoy unprecedented level of legal protection.
+He will also benefit from the immigration opportunities this type of entities can offer.
+Of course, the applicant has to be devoted to perform real non-profit activities.
+This is in order to comply with the initial plan that will be presented to the Justice Ministry for approval.

 Bulgarian foundations in general can be divided in two categories: foundations in public and in private interest.
 The difference is the main goals of the foundation as well as the way it is represented.
 While the foundations in private interest can be represented and managed by single person, the foundations in public interest need a collective body of minimum 3 representatives.
 There are also other differences so please don’t hesitate to contact us for any additional information.